whiprandolph/bestseller/Part 2 - Why Are We So Lost/07 - Why Are People So Selfish.md

 But what happens when a ruling class forces laws on the rest, protecting their own wealth at all costs and forbidding people from standing for what's right?
 What happens when selfishness is systematically rewarded and maintained, and people can no longer maintain a way of life based on sharing?

-### Profit Economy: How Selfishness is Systematically Maintained
+### Profit Economies Reward and Maintain Selfishness

 Ruling classes consistently impose a way of life that rewards selfishness, creating a _profit economy_.
 "Profit" means getting more than one gives, and this is widely encouraged in profit economies that _move resources to people who already have them_.
 The more wealth a person has, the more additional wealth they are able to get.